NHTSA Recalls and Your NC Accident Claim

 What is the manufacturer's legal duty to notify me about a recall?

-Under federal law (49 U.S.C.
-30118-30120), manufacturers must notify all registered owners and purchasers of recalled vehicles by first-class mail.
+Under federal law (49 U.S.C. §§ 30118-30120), manufacturers must notify all registered owners and purchasers of recalled vehicles by first-class mail to the address on file with the state DMV.
 They must describe the defect, the safety risk, and provide a free remedy.
-If the manufacturer failed to send proper notice or the notice was inadequate, this undermines their contributory negligence defense and may support additional claims.
+If the manufacturer failed to send proper notice or the notice was inadequate, this undermines their contributory negligence defense and may support additional failure-to-warn claims.